BSO

 However, apparently not everyone who was expected showed up, as indicated by this chair I saw cast aside that was originally reserved for no-show State Rep. Benjamin Swan.

 However, the name most often remarked on as not being in attendance was State Rep. Tommy Petrolati.
 Representative "Petro" had played a major role in the controversy over converting the Tech building to a computer center, doing everything in his power to have it placed instead at a failing technology center at STCC that was in desperate need of a taxpayer financed rental check.
 That alternative was also favored by historic preservationists who were unhappy that the computer center conversion would destroy all but the front facade of Tech.
-In all it was a classic power struggle between local pols as Richie Neal fought for the Tech site and Petro fought for STCC, with federal influence eventually triumphing over the state rep. Petro supporters denied his absence had anything to do with sour grapes, pointing out that Tech is not in Petro's district, but then that was true of nearly all the other politicians on the stage.

 Most people in attendance seemed just glad to see something finally being done with the Tech building after nearly 25 years of being vacant.
 It was closed in 1986 as part of a cynical plan to close a number city schools that were alleged to be in bad repair.
 Some said the buildings were actually quite sound, and that it was all a front in order to insure that there would be an excuse to build a lot of new schools to provide politically connected contractors with a steady stream of new projects.
-Tech, it's sister school Classical and others such as Tapley and Jefferson Avenue, were closed because they were supposedly unfit for use.
-However taxpayers soon found to their surprise that after they closed, the buildings that were alleged to be unfit for use by students eight hours a day were quickly rehabbed (at a small fraction of the cost of building their replacements) to house tenants 24 hours a day!
+Tech, it's sister school Classical and others such as Tapley and Jefferson Avenue, were closed because they were supposedly unfit for use five days a week.
+However, taxpayers soon found to their surprise that after they closed, the buildings that were alleged to be unfit for use by students eight hours a day were quickly rehabbed (at a small fraction of the cost of building their replacements) to house tenants 24 hours a day!

-The badly designed replacement high school for Tech and Classical turned out to be too small on the day it opened.
-Yet despite pleas from the Superintendent of Schools, Tech was never re-opened as a badly needed supplement to the inadequately built new high school.
-Indeed Tech was so structurally sound it survived standing vacant for 24 years.
 The name most often mentioned as being responsible for Tech's long vacancy is the man who was Mayor when it closed - the current Congressman Richard Neal.
 While others of the irrationally closed schools like Classical and Tapley were quickly converted to residential apartments, Tech got bogged down for years in a failed attempt to steer development towards an outfit with close political ties to Neal.
 To read the details of the whole sordid affair, click here.
 In fairness to Neal, other culprits are said, at least in whispers, to have played a role in Tech's long vacancy, including rumors of politically connected people who had access to the school and stripped it over the years of everything valuable in it, from the metal pipes to the schools mysteriously missing famous mural.

 Local historian Greg Metzadakis was inside Tech recently, and shares these final photos of the inside of Tech taken before the gutting of the insides began.